Ceph97/Javascript/learning/readme5:JSBehindTheScene.md

         - Arrow functions: this = <this of surrounding function (lexical this) AKA parent function>
         - Event listener: this = <DOM element that the handler is attached to>
         - new, call, apply, bind: this = <specified object>
+        - ### RULES OF THE THIS KEYWORD
+            1. Method: this = <Object that is calling the method>
+            2. Simple function call: this = undefined (in strict mode), this = global object (in non-strict mode)
+            3. Arrow functions: this = <this of surrounding function (lexical this) AKA parent function>
+            4. Event listener: this = <DOM element that the handler is attached to>
+            5. new, call, apply, bind: this = <specified object>

+## REGULAR FUNCTIONS VS ARROW FUNCTIONS

+- ```REGULAR FUNCTIONS``` can have a this keyword, but arrow functions cannot have a this keyword.
+- ```ARROW FUNCTIONS```
+    - use the this keyword of the parent function.
+    - Hence, arrow functions are lexically scoped.
+    - Arrow functions do not get their own this keyword.
+    - Arrow functions are not ideal for methods.
+Never use arrow functions as methods.
+Because they can possibly get global scope value of this keyword.

+## PRIMITIVES VS OBJECTS
+- Objects are stored in the heap, and primitives are stored in the call stack.

+    - ```PRIMITIVES```
+        - Number
+        - String
+        - Boolean
+        - Undefined
+        - Null
+        - Symbol
+        - BigInt

+        - #### EXPLANATION:
+            - When we access a primitive value, we access the actual memory address of the value.
+            - When we copy a primitive value, we create a new copy of the value. hence, the 2 variables are completely independent of each other.
+Changing one variable does not affect the other variable.
+            - This is because call stack addresses are immutable.

+    - ```OBJECTS```
+        - Object literal
+        - Arrays
+        - Functions
+        - Many more...

+        - #### EXPLANATION:
+            - When we create an obkect, we create a new memory address in stack, and the value of that will be a reference to a memory address in the heap.
+Instead of storing the object in the stack, we store the reference to the object in the stack.
+            - This is because objects are too big to be stored in the stack.
+            - Changing one variable will affect the other variable because they are pointing to the same memory address in the heap.
+            - Const variables can be mutated if they are objects.
+Because we are not actually changing the value of reference in stack, we are changing the value of the object in the heap.
+            - To prevent mutation, we can use Object.assign() method for a shallow copy.
+            - For a deep copy, we can use a library like lodash.
+            - Example:
+                ```javascript
+                    const me = {
+                        name: 'Jonas',
+                        age: 30
+                    };

+                    const friend = me;
+                    friend.age = 27;
+                    console.log('Friend:', friend); // Friend: {name: "Jonas", age: 27}
+                    console.log('Me:', me); // Me: {name: "Jonas", age: 27}
+                ```

+                ```javascript
+                    // copying objects, shallow copy
+                    const me = {
+                        name: 'Jonas',
+                        age: 30
+                    };
+                    const meCopy = Object.assign({}, me); // {name: "Jonas", age: 30}
+                    meCopy.age = 27;
+                    console.log('Friend:', meCopy); // Friend: {name: "Jonas", age: 27}
+                ```